Tax alert

 Qualifying corporations that purchase eligible M&P property from third parties are generally eligible for the OMMITC, provided they’re not “excluded property”.
 Specifically, the following M&P purchases are generally eligible:

-• M&P machinery and equipment under Class 53 (or Class 43 after 2025) for capital cost allowance (CCA) purposes purchased on or after March 23, 2023, and available for use in the taxation year, provided the qualifying corporation is:
+• M&P machinery and equipment under Class 53 (or Class 43 after 2025) for capital cost allowance (CCA) purposes purchased on or after March 23, 2023, and available for use in the same or the immediate prior taxation year as the expense was incurred, provided the qualifying corporation is:

 • M&P buildings (or building additions) under Class 1 for CCA purposes, that are located in Ontario, provided:

-o a valid election to claim additional CCA on an eligible M&P building has been filed on time with the CRA for the property (under regulation 1101(5b.1) of the federal Income Tax Act).
+o A valid election to claim additional CCA on an eligible M&P building has been filed on time with the CRA for the property (under the federal Income Tax Act).

 It’s important to note that for a building (or building addition) to qualify, 90% or more of the space (by square footage) must be used for M&P purposes and the property cannot have been used (or acquired for use) by anyone prior to March 19, 2007.
 In addition, the corporation must file the election by the deadline (six months after the tax year-end) or it will not be accepted by the CRA, as previously noted in a technical interpretation.